Disappearance of Alex Batty: Recovery and return to the United Kingdom

 Hoping to protect his mother and grandfather from prosecution, Batty initially said he left his mother after she told him she wanted to move to Finland and that his grandfather had died several months earlier.
 He said he had been walking on his own for four days, sleeping during the day and eating food foraged from gardens, heading for Toulouse in the hope of finding a British consulate that would help him return to the UK.
 He later said he had walked for just two days.
 After Batty's discovery, French authorities took Batty into custody.
 They later confirmed he was "in good health" and "[did] not appear to have been abused".

 Batty returned to the UK on 16 December, where he was expected to live with his custodial guardian, his maternal grandmother.
 In an exclusive interview with British tabloid newspaper The Sun, made public on 21 December 2023, he said he had fabricated a story about a four-day journey, in the hope that it would prevent police from tracking his family down.

-On 22 December Greater Manchester Police confirmed that they had interviewed Batty and had launched a criminal investigation into his alleged abduction at the age of 11.
+On 22 December, Greater Manchester Police confirmed that they had interviewed Batty and had launched a criminal investigation into his alleged abduction at the age of 11.

+In 2025, Greater Manchester Police called off their criminal investigation into Batty’s disappearance as the family did not support the child abduction probe and there was “no realistic chance of prosecution”.
+Throughout his interviews Batty had been adamant that he did not want his mother and grandfather prosecuted.

+In May 2026 the BBC released a documentary “Kidnapped by My Mum”, documenting the story of Batty’s disappearance, rediscovery, and how he had lived in the meantime, as he returned to Spain and France to retrace his journey and try to understand why he was abducted.
+Batty had recently become the father of a baby girl.